aeberspaecher/pyoptics/design.rst

   - implement smoothing derivatives (because Scipy is fucking awesome it comes with a Savitzky-Golay filter!)
 - scalar product for 2d fields
+- Waves and beams: Plane waves (with tilt, 1d and 2d), Gaussian beams, Airy beams...

 Propagator
 ----------